pitchmuc/aepp/docs/dataprep.md

 mapper = dataprep.DataPrep()
 ```

-2 parameters are possible for the instanciation of the class:
+2 parameters are possible for the instantiation of the class:

 * config : OPTIONAL : config object in the config module. (example : aepp.config.config_object)
 * header : OPTIONAL : header object  in the config module. (example: aepp.config.header)